-Supervisors will differ in their preference for regularity of meetings.
-My experience says to negotiate a meeting schedule that works for both of you and then stick to that schedule.
+Supervisors will differ in their preference/ capacity for regularity of meetings as well as other things like amount of feedback they provide, how much other (e.g. emotional) support they provide.
+At a minimum you should negotiate with your supervisor a meeting schedule that works for both of you and then stick to that schedule.